 The Spring Symposium was opened by David Evans, Director of the Department of Health Systems Financing in the Cluster on Health Systems and Services at the World Health Organization.
 As the lead author of the World Health Report 2010 he was the very right person to introduce into the theme and to give an overview on the actual state of the debate.

 The fact that worldwide millions are suffering financially when they get ill is of course very disturbing.
 Having no access to health services and living in poverty are strongly linked.
 Evans pointed out that the exclusion is also linked to other factors outside the health system.
 However, one correlation seems to be clear: If the health financing system does not work, the other elements of the health system will not work either.

 Positively said: If a country can find a stable financing system for health services which responds in an appropriate way to the demands of the population and does not exclude people on the grounds of their socio-economic, cultural or gender status, the system finds itself on an adequate – not necessarily sufficient – way towards universal coverage as defined by WHO.

-To reach universal coverage three dimensions of the health systems have to
+To reach universal coverage three dimensions of the health systems have to be addressed:

 1. Population, with the aim of including the whole population

 2. Provision of health services, with the aim to include missing services

 3. Financial protection, with the aim to reduce out of pocket payments and increase solidarity-based funding of services.